Skip to main content

 AdminService

-Protocol: AdminService Real implementation: RealAdminService Debug-only service for controlling the fake API and tape playback.
+Protocol: AdminService Real implementation: RealAdminService Debug-only service for controlling fake mode.

 FeatureDetail